Offshore deepwater oilfield development

 As of August 2017, the contingent recoverable resources from the field were estimated to be 1C, 2C and 3C of 346 million metric barrels (MMbbl), 563MMbbl, and 998MMbbl respectively.

-Phase one of the development project will feature a permanently moored floating, production, storage and production (FPSO) facility along with 23 oil production wells and associated subsea systems.
+Phase one of the development project, the Sangomar field development phase 1, will feature a permanently moored floating production storage and offloading (FPSO) facility along with 23 oil production wells and associated subsea systems.

-The FPSO, with a length ranging between 250m and 325m, will be installed at a water depth of 800m.
+With a length ranging between 250m and 325m, the FPSO will be installed at a water depth of 800m.
 The FPSO will also hold the tie-backs of the oil production wells, along with water injection and gas interjection wells.

-The oil storage tank of the FPSO unit will have a capacity to hold 1,500,000 barrels of processed oil.
+The oil storage tank of the FPSO unit will have a capacity to hold one million barrels of processed oil.
+The FPSO will allow the integration of subsequent development phases, including gas export to shore and future subsea tie-backs from other reservoirs and fields.

 The subsea system will comprise wellheads and subsea trees, 9km to 22km in-line tees, up to six manifolds, flowlines and risers ranging from 50km to 150km (connecting to the FPSO), 15km to 50km of flowline end terminals, and 15km to 70km of umbilicals for the monitoring of wells.